gidorah/image-processing-service-client/docs/implementation/T403 - Build Transformations Section & Polling/design.md

 - **`TransformationsSection`**: This existing container component already handles the core logic, including data fetching and polling with TanStack Query.
 It renders the list of transformations in a horizontally scrollable view.
 - **`TransformationCard`**: This existing component serves as the detailed view for a single transformation task.
 It correctly displays various statuses (`PENDING`, `IN_PROGRESS`, `SUCCESS`, `FAILED`) with appropriate visual indicators and handles user interaction.
+- **`LoadMoreCard`**: This new component will be displayed at the beginning of the list and will trigger the loading of the next page of tasks when it becomes visible.

 ### Data Flow